test-kitchen/kitchen-dokken/README.md

       chef_binary: /bin/true
 ```

-FAQ
+## FAQ
-===

 ### What about kitchen-docker?

 We already had a thing that drives Docker, why did you make this instead of modifying that?

 The current `kitchen-docker` driver ends up baking SSH, Chef, and the kitchen data
 into the image.
 This does not.
 To make this work, I had to create a Driver, a Transport,
 and a Provisioner that blur the traditional duties of each.
 The current Docker driver
 can be used with Puppet, Ansible, CFEngine provisioners.
-This (for the time being) requires
+This requires Chef.
-Chef.

 See ["Kitchen-Docker or Kitchen-Dokken?
 Using Test Kitchen and Docker for fast cookbook testing"](https://blog.chef.io/2018/03/06/kitchen-docker-or-kitchen-dokken-using-test-kitchen-and-docker-for-fast-cookbook-testing/) for a more detailed comparison.